-This policy is reviewed on an annual basis by the Governing Body.
+This policy is reviewed in line with DfE, HSCP (Hampshire Safeguarding Children Partnership) and HCC (Hampshire County Council) on an annual basis, and by the Governing Body.
 In the event that any deficiencies or weaknesses are identified in the School's Child Protection policies and procedures these will be remedied without delay.

-Date to be reviewed & approved by Governing Body: November 2019
+Date reviewed & approved by Governing Body: November 2019